 Conventional knowledge will tell you that this is a time to leave politics and religion out of it.

-But that was before Trump won the election, making plain and clear a true but uncomfortable fact: there are two Americas right now, they don't play nice with each other, and they're making very little effort to listen to what the other side has to say.
+But that was before Trump, and the toxic bipartisanship that has followed, making clear a true but uncomfortable fact: there are two Americas right now, they don’t play nice with each other, and they’re making very little effort to listen to what the other side has to say.

 So I’m going to suggest that this year you violate the rules of polite dinner conversation and talk about politics — early and often.
 Ours is a country divided, and that division stems from a lack of understanding of how people outside of our own worldview feel.
 We’ll never reach understanding if we don’t talk sensibly to each other.

 But before you go waltzing into the verbal briar patch, let us suggest a few simple ways to avoid full-blown donnybrooks.

 - Challenge beliefs, not the people who hold them.
 Just because someone voted for Trump doesn’t make them a racist.

 - Listen.
 What’s the feeling behind someone’s stance?
 Are they an environmentalist because they connect to the earth the way you connect to religion?
 If so, then you understand why they have that belief.
 Boom, common ground.